joedokiss/api-store/README.md

 * Each element in the $nodes array stands for a store branch, and has a 'parent_id' indicating node's parent, which is used to organise the tree structure.
-* Each element is saved into the database as a row.
+* Each element in the $nodes array is saved into the database as a row.
+* after the tree is built, each element will have a key "children" to store the children nodes (if any).

+## 2. About codes:
+* the core scripts are "/lib/Restful.php" and "/lib/Tree.php".
+* the "restful.php" is the main entrance to respond the API call, which will take care of the API process (eg. determine the HTTP method and set up the requested resource, and so forth) and call the corresponding functionalities.
+* the "Tree.php" is contiaining all logics in relation to the tree structure, the are two properties $this->nodes (save the nodes array in snapshot 1 from the database) and $this->tree (save the generated tree in shanpshot 2 based on $this->nodes).

-## 2. How the demo works:
+## 3. How the demo works:
 ###### NOTE:
-* for demonstration only, this application is using the basic HTTP authentication to authenticate users, the stronger approach can be adopted in the real word, eg. OAuth2
+* for demonstration only, this application is using the basic HTTP authentication to authenticate users, the better solution can be adopted in the real word, eg. OAuth2
 * the demo only supports "logon" without "register" feature.
 * the authentication will be performed prior to run through the API.
 * the API is tested via Postman app.